 Hi, It’s Taylor Snow Romance, author and owner of the brand-spanking-new Digital Romance Blog: https://www.taylorsnowromance.com/.

-This article will discuss LOVE and if it’s possible to LOVE more than one person simultaneously romantically (this should be fun.)
+This article will discuss LOVE and whether it’s possible to LOVE multiple people simultaneously romantically (this should be fun.)

 But first . . .

 “Taylor, I don’t know what to do.
 The man in my life has cheated on me to the point he thinks he’s in Love with both women.
 He says the woman he cheated with has a lot of qualities that attracted him to her, as did I. In my mind, simply not possible to LOVE two women at the same time.
 I believe he confuses desire (sex) with real Love.
 He desired her (crazy sex.
 She was more open in bed), but the day-to-day intimacy was always with me.
 Is it possible for a man to love two women?
 What should I do?”

 Thanks so much for your question.
 I want to say that I completely feel for you and the situation you’re in.
 I’m just going to give you an email hug right now.
 Come here.
 There you go.
 Ahh.